SirMekus/mmuo/Readme.md

 ## Returning Response

-When returning response from server (which should usually come in a JSON format) **Mmuo** will try to detect if it has a **"message"** property and then display it as a successful (or failure) message to the user else it falls to default and just displays whatever was sent to the client.
+When returning response from your server (which should usually come in a JSON format) **Mmuo** will try to detect if it has a **"message"** property and then display it as a successful (or failure) message to the user else it falls to default and just displays whatever was sent to the client.
 Unless you just send a plain string as response, you should always structure your response.
 An example is:

 ```json
 {